 •Determination of tubal patency and presence or absence of abnormalities of the uterine cavity, usually by hysterosalpingogram.
 (See 'Assessment of fallopian tube patency' above and 'Assessment of the uterine cavity' above.)

-●Ovarian reserve is assessed with day 3 follicle-stimulating hormone (FSH) and estradiol levels in women over 35 years of age and younger women with risk factors for premature ovarian failure.
+●Ovarian reserve is assessed with day 3 follicle-stimulating hormone (FSH) and estradiol levels in women over 35 years of age and in younger women with risk factors for premature ovarian failure.
 Other tests such as the clomiphene citrate challenge test (CCCT), antral follicle count, and anti-müllerian hormone (AMH) level are utilized in special circumstances.
 (See 'Assessment of ovarian reserve' above.)

 ●Diagnostic laparoscopy is indicated for women with suspected endometriosis or pelvic adhesions.
 When we perform laparoscopy, we also perform chromotubation to assess tubal patency and hysteroscopy to evaluate the uterine cavity.
 (See 'Role of laparoscopy' above.)